evanbio/academic/content/project/evanverse/index.md

 - 📁 Project structure setup & metadata management
 - 🧪 Data cleaning, reformatting, and inspection

-### 🌱 Why evenverse?
+### 🌱 Why evanverse?

 - Modular design with minimal dependencies
 - Tailored to common needs in R-based workflows
 - Lightweight, fast to load, and beginner-friendly
 - Ideal for personal research pipelines and team onboarding

-> evenverse is part of a growing suite of personal productivity tools developed during your academic journey — aiming to reduce friction and increase clarity in daily R tasks.
+> evanverse is part of a growing suite of personal productivity tools developed during your academic journey — aiming to reduce friction and increase clarity in daily R tasks.
 <!--more-->